 Nazia is a thoughtful and compassionate person who happens to be the mother of three amazing kids.
 Her eldest daughter is trans and youngest was born with a heart condition.
 Nazia is an equity advocate for social justice and trans rights.
 Her passion for changing hearts and minds started in her very own family, and the communities around her.
-She works in the Edmonds School District, volunteers as a Community advisory board member for Seattle Children’s Gender Clinic and will graduate with her Master’s in Education in the summer of 2019.
+She works in the Edmonds School District, volunteers as a Community advisory board member for Seattle Children’s Gender Clinic and obtained her Master’s in Education in 2019.

 Nazia, born in Pakistan, moved to Seattle in the 80s.
-She has strong connections to her Muslim community in North end and helps facilitate Gender Diversity Family Support Groups in Lynnwood, WA
+She has strong connections to her Muslim community in the Northshore area of Seattle.

 Tiffany is a mom to two delightful sons, one of whom is transgender.
 She has been gratefully attending Gender Diversity Support Groups and has been a great fan of the Gender Odyssey Conference since 2013.
 She also feels incredibly lucky to assist with facilitation of the GD family support group in Seattle since 2016.
 Supporting her trans son has also ushered Tiffany into the interesting world of political activism where she inspires other families to support their trans children by telling her family’s story.